Quiet Living By The Bay

 Gratitude, Progress and Planning for the Year Ahead

-As autumn settles across our beach community, there is a distinct energy in the air.
-Many things we have to be grateful for—our stunning natural surroundings, our dedicated neighbors, and the vibrant sense of community that makes Kala Point more than just a place to live; it's a place to belong.
+As autumn setles over our beautiful community, I find myself reflecting on the many things we have to be grateful for—our stunning natural surroundings, our dedicated neighbors, and the shared commitment that makes Kala Point condos more than just a place to live.
+It’s a place to belong.

 This season has brought both change and momentum.
-Roofing work has started on Building 100, taking its next steps on our long-term maintenance plan.
-Our project, along with others, is crucial to preserving the integrity and value of our homes, and I thank everyone for their patience and support during this process.
-In early fall, our Annual Budget Meeting on November 21 offers an important opportunity for owners to participate (via in-person or live-streaming) in financial planning for the community's future.
-This year's budget reflects necessary steps to increase reserves for roofing, paving, and other major long-term needs.
-Your participation and your vote on these investment decisions reflect the priorities of our entire community.
+Roofing work has started on Building #50, taking an essential step in our long-term maintenance plan.
+This project, along with others, is crucial to preserving the integrity and value of our homes, and I thank everyone for their patience and support as we progress.

 New Year Filled With Care